zendesk/chariot-tooltips/README.md

 Or go to the example site: http://chariot.zendesk.com/docs

 # Development
+Checkout the `development` branch.
+	git checkout development

 Install node packages.

-	npm install
+	yarn install # if you use yarn, otherwise npm install

 Install the gulp cli.

 	npm install -g gulp

-To run a simple server:
+To run a webserver:

 	gulp connect